Contact handles, duality, and sutured Floer homology: Turning around cobordisms of sutured manifolds and duality

-is the sutured cobordism described above, and suppose that $(Z,\xi)$ has a contact handle decomposition relative to $\d M$ with an associated Morse function $f \colon Z \to I$.
+is the dual of the corresponding boundary cobordism, as described above, and suppose that $(Z,\xi)$ has a contact handle decomposition relative to $\d M$ with an associated Morse function $f \colon Z \to I$.
 Then the special part $(W^\vee)^s$ of $\cW^\vee$ has a Morse function~$F$ whose critical points are in bijective correspondence with the critical points of~$f$.
 Furthermore, if $p$ is a critical point of $f$ and $p'$ is the associated critical point of $F$, then

 The intersection of the descending manifold of a critical point of $F$ with

 is equal to the union of the ascending flow lines of the corresponding critical point of $f$ in $Z$, together with their images in $-Z$. \end{lem}